apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 rocksdb.wal_path=.
 ```

-Initialize the database (required only on first startup)
+Initialize the database (required on first startup or a new configuration was manually added under 'conf/graphs/')

 ```bash
 cd *hugegraph-${version}